element-hq/ess-starter-edition-core/README.md

 helm install element-operator ess-starter-edition-core/element-operator --namespace element-operator
 ```

-Now at this point, you should have the following two containers up and running:
+Now at this point, you should have the following two pods up and running:

 ```bash
 [user@helm ~]$ kubectl get pods -n element-updater